 My wife and I moved to Bayonne almost two years ago.
 Since our move, during heavy rainfalls, we have experienced flooding problems on a consistent basis.
 Our neighbors say this has been going on for 20 years.

 I read articles in this publication on this subject.
-I see a five year study has been completed…and I read that it will be at least 20 years before this problem is corrected.
-REALLY…20 years added to the 20 years before?
+I see a five-year study has been completed, and I read that it will be at least 20 years before this problem is corrected.
+Really?
+Twenty years added to the 20 years before?

-To echo the letter last week from John Milan Sebik on this subject, absolutely nothing at all is being done.
+To echo a letter John Milan Sebik on this subject, absolutely nothing at all is being done.
 Our elected officials and public utilities are derelict in their duties.
-I read where one official says “that figuring out which areas will be hit the hardest is highly unpredictable, because storm patterns are patchy”.
-Again, REALLY!
+I read where one official says “that figuring out which areas will be hit the hardest is highly unpredictable, because storm patterns are patchy.”
+Again, really?
 Every time it rains, it floods the same intersections.
-You do not need a five year study to figure that one out.
-The city of Bayonne needs to step up and solve these issues on a short term and long term basis.
+You do not need a five-year study to figure that one out.
+The city of Bayonne needs to step up and solve these issues on a short-term and long-term basis.
 That is what our tax dollars are for.
 If they will not do this, the folks of Bayonne need to elect people who will.